Gaza militants launch barrages across border, Israel hits back with air strikes

-GAZA-ISRAEL BORDER (Reuters) - Palestinian militants launched on Tuesday their heaviest barrages against Israel since the 2014 Gaza war and Israeli aircraft struck back in a surge of fighting after weeks of border violence.
+GAZA-ISRAEL BORDER (Reuters) - Palestinian militants launched their heaviest barrages against Israel since the 2014 Gaza war on Tuesday and Israeli aircraft struck back, in a surge of fighting after weeks of border violence.

-At least three Israelis were wounded by shrapnel, health officials said, after several dozen mortar bombs and rockets were fired from the Gaza Strip, triggering warning sirens in southern Israel throughout the day.
+Three Israeli soldiers were wounded by shrapnel, the military said, after dozens of mortar bombs and rockets were fired from the Gaza Strip, triggering warning sirens in southern Israel throughout the day.
 There were no immediate reports of Palestinian casualties.

-Israel has long said it would not tolerate such attacks, and its warplanes hit more than 30 targets belonging to armed groups, including a cross-border tunnel under construction, the military said.
-It accused Gaza’s dominant Hamas movement and the Iranian-backed Islamic Jihad group of launching the salvoes.
+Israel has long said it will not tolerate such attacks, and its warplanes hit more than 30 targets belonging to armed groups, including a cross-border tunnel under construction, the military said.
+It accused Gaza’s dominant Hamas movement and the pro-Iran Islamic Jihad group of launching the salvoes.

 There was no immediate claim of responsibility for the barrages, which came after Islamic Jihad vowed to take revenge for the killing of three of its members on Sunday by Israeli tank shelling.

+Daoud Shehab, an Islamic Jihad spokesman, said Egyptian officials had been in contact with the group to try to restore calm.
+He said Islamic Jihad did not want the violence to escalate and blamed Israel for the flare-up.

+“If Israel abides by calm and ceases all forms of aggression against our people in Gaza, we will also maintain calm,” he said.

-Lieutenant-Colonel Jonathan Conricus, a spokesman for the Israel Defense Forces (IDF), said the most extensive strikes from Gaza since the seven-week war in 2014 also drew “the largest IDF retaliatory attack” since then.
+Lieutenant-Colonel Jonathan Conricus, a spokesman for the Israel Defense Forces (IDF), said the most extensive strikes from Gaza since the 2014 war also drew “the largest IDF retaliatory attack” since that conflict.

 The Israeli military said more than 25 projectiles were fired on Tuesday.
-Several were shot down by its Iron Dome rocket interceptor while others landed in empty lots and farmland.
+Several were shot down by its Iron Dome rocket interceptor system while others landed in empty lots and farmland.

 One exploded in the yard of a kindergarten, damaging its walls and scattering the playground with debris and shrapnel, about an hour before it was scheduled to open for the day.